wyhwong/Data-Analysis-Docker-ENV-/README.md

 # TraefikLab

 This repository provides a Docker environment for running Jupyter Lab/Notebook with the Traefik reverse proxy.
-It supports multiple languages including Python, C++, C, R, Java, Javascript, and Golang and can easily combined with extra services.
+It supports multiple languages including Python, C, C++, Golang, Java, Javascript, Julia, R, and Ruby and can easily combined with extra services.

 ---